renlund/descripteur/README.md

  + `real` real, i.e. numeric
  + `bnry` binary, i.e. variables with 2 distinct values
- + `catg` categorical, and
+ + `catg` categorical,
- + `date` (what it sais).
+ + `date` date (duh!), and
+ + `surv` class Surv from the survival package.

-This will be determined by a 'guide', simply a data frame that for each variables specifies how it is to be described.
+This will be determined by a 'guide', which is a data frame that for each variables specifies how it is to be described.
 Any variable with only 2 distinct values will be regarded as `bnry`, other text- and factor variables are `catg`, the classes 'Date' and 'POSIXct' are `date` and numerical variables with enough distinct values (more than `real.tol`) are `real`.

 If you do not want to accept the defaults you can create a guide via